 Welcome to all of our new members.
-It is really exciting to see the activities going on in the groups, and members getting excited about the lapidary, mineral, fossil, and gemology groups.
+It is really exciting to see the groups activities going on.
+Members getting excited about the lapidary, mineral, fossil, and gemology group.
 It is exciting to see some of the new members getting involved with the club activities and making suggestions and ideas to help make the club better.
-We are already in mid-summer, and we will be planning activities to start preparing for our January show.
+We are already in mid-summer and we will start planning activities to start preparing for our show in January.
 We have already had several members step up to volunteer to help with School Day.
 This is exciting because it takes a team effort to make it successful.
-We still have several club activities that need volunteers, such as a Field Trip Chairperson to coordinate and plan activities.
-We have a few volunteers who are willing to assist, but cannot commit to the honor of the chairperson.
+We still have several club activities that need volunteers, such as a fieldtrip chairperson to coordinate and plan activities.
+We have a few volunteers who are willing to assist but cannot commit to the honor of the chairperson.
 Don't forget to submit your entries for the Rockhound of the Month.
 I would also like to thank Terry Roberts for the excellent presentation last meeting.
-We are trying to schedule some work days to remodel the clubhouse.
-Please let me or any of the club officers know which days you are available.
-We would like to schedule work days when we can get the most support out to help make it a successful event.
+We are working on planning some work days to work on the clubhouse.
+Please let me or any of the club officers which days you are available.
+We would like to schedule work days when we can get the most support out to help make it a successful event(s).
 I look forward to seeing all of you soon.
 Remember, stay hydrated and be safe while out in the heat.